I can save your website!

 Do you want immediate help for your hacked website?
 Then

-give me a call or send me an email, and I will get back to you as soon as possible.
+and I will get back to you as soon as possible.

 If, for some inexplicable reason, the pages of your WordPress system become slow, this may be a sign of a so-called DDOS attack (DDOS = “Denial-of-Service”).
 In this case, requests are sent to your site from many computers.
 If you see an unusual increase in traffic in the server log, this may indicate an attack.
 There is nothing you can do about this in the WordPress system itself.
 However, you can exclude entire countries by making an entry in the .htaccess file, for example.
 I made the following entries for a customer on behalf of a server administrator: